balopez83/One_Mix_Yoga_4_Hackintosh/README.md

 # One Mix Yoga 4 (One Mix 4) Hackintosh
 Project to implement macOS support on the One Mix Yoga 4

+## Ending Active Support - Due to lack of graphics support and no future support anticipated I will no longer be actively maintaining this repo.
+I will periodically update the EFI if I am able to add a feature, fix a bug, or if in the unlikely chance someone develops a graphics kexts adding support for the Intel Xe Graphics chipset.

 Initial support for macOS version 10.15.7 and above.

 If you see anything that could be added or changed don't hesitate to make a pull request.